DariaTan/ArableLand2/README.md

 ## Executing program

-[notebooks](https://github.com/DariTan/ArableLand/blob/master/notebooks) folder contains 3 independent scripts to run step by step.
+[notebooks](https://github.com/DariTan/ArableLand/blob/master/notebooks) folder contains 2 independent scripts to run step by step.
-Every notebook has a cell with years used in modelling and testing
+Every notebook has a cell with years used in modeling and testing
 1. [notebook_crop.ipynb](https://github.com/DariaTan/ArableLand/blob/master/notebooks/notebook_crop.ipynb)
 * loads data
-* performs some data analysis
+* plots distributions of climate variables and distribution of climate features condition on class - aquired/lost crop status
 * builds 2 models with slightly different set of features to predict the land status (binary classification task)
 * evaluates those models on test data (with some classification metrics output)
 * evaluates feature importances for both models